-The Library supports teaching and learning at ACC by providing access to print, multimedia, and online resources.
-The Library is part of the Board of Regents Connecticut State Colleges and Universities (CSCU) consortium that also includes Charter Oak State College and the State of Connecticut Library.
-The CSCU Library Consortium offers ACC students, faculty and staff the ability to view and request physical materials from these libraries.
-In addition, the Library maintains a small collection of textbooks and other materials to help support classroom instruction.
+The Library is part of the Connecticut State Colleges and Universities (CSCU) consortium, which is comprised of the 12 Connecticut Community Colleges, the 4 Connecticut State Universities, Charter Oak State College, and the Connecticut State Library.
+The CSCU Library Consortium enables ACC students, faculty, and staff to request materials from these institutions.

-The Library also offers access to a variety of online academic databases which contain magazine and journal articles, newspapers, and electronic books.
-These e-resources are available to students both on campus and remotely.
+The Library also offers access to dozens of online academic databases that contain magazine and journal articles, newspapers, streaming videos, and electronic books.
+These e-resources are available to students on campus when the Library is open, and they may be accessed remotely 24/7/365 with a college ID.
+The Library also maintains a collection of roughly 26,000 books, as well as a small collection of textbooks and digitized online materials to help support classroom instruction.

-The Library staff provides a full range of services to support student learning, including research assistance (in person and online), information literacy instruction (individual and classroom), interdepartmental outreach, and adaptive technological support.
+The Library staff provides a full range of services to support student learning, including research assistance (in person and online), information literacy instruction (individual and classroom), departmental outreach, and adaptive technological support.

-The Library has comfortable seating, individual and group study tables, computers, and a magazine and newspaper reading area.
-The Homework Lab, equipped with PCs, Macs, and a scanner, is located on the south wall.
-The Academic Tutoring Center is also housed in the Library.
+The Library has comfortable seating, individual and group study tables, computers, scanners, a printer, wall space for rotating art exhibits, and a magazine and newspaper reading area.
+The Homework Lab, equipped with PCs, Macs, and an additional scanner and printer, and the Academic Tutoring Center, are both located within the Library.